AnnikaV9/hcclient/docs/CONTRIBUTING.md

 - Keep the code cross-platform
 - Do not increase the version number, this will be done before releases
 - Do not modify [README.md](../docs/README.md), this will be done before releases
-- If new dependencies are added, please specify them in [requirements.txt](../requirements.txt) and [pyproject.toml](../pyproject.toml)
+- If new dependencies are added, please specify them in [pyproject.toml](../pyproject.toml)
 - If a new command is added, please add it to the help menu and completer

 For major changes, please open an issue first to discuss what you would like to change.